LCTT/TranslateProject/sources/tech/20180202 Tuning MySQL 3 Simple Tweaks.md

-Tuning MySQL: 3 Simple Tweaks
+Translating by qhwdw Tuning MySQL: 3 Simple Tweaks
 ============================================================

 If you don’t change the default MySQL configuration, your server is going to perform like a Ferrari that’s stuck in first gear…